Ecology and Evolution of Infectious Disease

 Disease and the evolution of separate sexes

 Sex-specific differences in disease exposure have been widely observed throughout the animal and plant kingdoms, yet, whether these differences in disease risk play a role in the incipient evolution of separate sexes (dioecy) from hermaphroditism has been largely overlooked.
 Dianthus pavonius has a gynodioecious mating system composed of hermaphrodites and female plants.
 Female flowers have significantly lower levels of spore deposition than hermaphrodite flowers.
-The mechanism for this difference in exposure appears to be floral closing behavior: female flowers close shortly after receiving pollen reducing their duration of disease exposure, while hermaphrodites remain open.
+The mechanism for this difference in exposure appears to be a combination of floral closing behavior in female flowers and strong pollinator preferences for hermaphrodites.
+Currently we are interested in the effect of disease on hermaphrodite investment into male and female function.
+Does high disease prevalence select for increased investment in male function in hermaphrodites?
+We are also interested in the genetics of sex in Dianthus (thought to be cyto-nuclear) and how this affects response to selection from disease.